Tara Stiles

-Tara Leann Stiles is an American model turned yoga instructor, and founder of Strala Yoga in New York City (NYC).
-Stiles grew Strala from a studio based in SoHo, New York City to a studio and training business with currently over 1,000 instructors (called Guides) leading classes in 15 countries to thousands of people weekly.
-Harvard did a case study on Stiles' business titled The Branding of Yoga, which uses Stiles as a case study in branding.
+Tara Leann Stiles is an American model turned yoga instructor, and founder of Strala yoga in New York City.
+Stiles grew Strala from a studio based in SoHo, New York City to a studio and training business with over 1,000 instructors.
+Harvard did a case study on Stiles' business titled The Branding of Yoga.

 In 2007, Tara starred in Yoga For, produced by Ford Models.
 Vanity Fair reported on a yoga video that Stiles specifically designed for Sarah Palin; the "Vanity Fair" reporter commented, "Tara Stiles has got to be the coolest yoga instructor ever."

 Early life

-Stiles grew up outside of the Chicago Metropolitan area, in Morris, Illinois.
+Stiles grew up in Morris, Illinois.
 Her parents designed their passive solar home, helped by the fact her father worked at a nuclear plant.
-She has one sibling, an older brother, Chad, who is an electrician.

 Career

 Stiles studied dancing in Chicago, where one of her ballet instructors introduced her to yoga.
-A local photographer brought her to Marie Anderson Boyd, founder of Aria Models in Chicago, later acquired by Ford Models.
-Stiles has been featured in pictorials for W, Shape Magazine, Self, Marie Claire, Fitness, and has appeared on the covers of Shape, Time Out, and Fit Yoga.
-Stiles appeared in ads for Nike, Adidas, Reebok, Target Corporation, Gap, and American Apparel.
+Stiles appeared in ads for American Apparel.
 Stiles has been a spokesperson for Nissan Motors.